Bear bile farming - 2023 status

 However, changing attitudes and declining demand combined with a concerted push from conservationists is encouraging some farmers to give up the bears and allow them to live their final years in the safety and comfort of a sanctuary.

-In the 17 years since the law came into place it is estimated that less than 400 bears were rescued from the bile farms to sanctuaries like ours, and it is estimated that there are currently less than 270 bile bears (mostly moon bears) which remain caged on farms or in private households in Vietnam.
-This means that over 3,500 of the original 4,300 bears found in the 2005 audit have perished on the farms.
+In the 18 years since the law came into place it is estimated that less than 400 bears have been rescued from the bile farms to sanctuaries like ours.
+Out of the original 4,300 documented bears, it is estimated that there are currently less than 220 left caged on the farms or in private households in Vietnam.
+This means that over 3,600 of the original 4,300 bears found in the 2005 audit have perished on the farms.

-Bear bile farming in Vietnam will likely end in the coming years as the remaining elderly bears die off.
-Sadly, with accelerating death rates of the remaining elderly bears in the farms and the refusal of owners to give them up, many of these bears will never experience sanctuary life.
-We'll continue to rescue as many bears as we can before it is too late for them.
+Bear bile farming in Vietnam will end in the coming years.
+Sadly, with accelerating death rates of the remaining elderly bears in the farms and the refusal of owners to give them up, many of the remaining bears will never experience sanctuary life.
+We'll continue to rescue as many bears as we can.

 Cat Tien Bear Sanctuary